istio/istio.io/_docs/concepts/traffic-management/rules-configuration.md

 **When is precedence useful?** Whenever the routing story for a particular service is purely weight based, it can be specified in a single rule, as shown in the earlier example.
-When, on the other hand, other crieria (e.g., requests from a specific user) are being used to route traffic, more than one rule will be needed to specify the routing.
+When, on the other hand, other criteria (e.g., requests from a specific user) are being used to route traffic, more than one rule will be needed to specify the routing.
 This is where the rule *precedence* field must be set to make sure that the rules are